swansondesigns/ts-proposal-wp/docs/sections/6-budget-timeline/ongoing-costs.md

 **Total Annual Hosting Cost**: $684/year

+### Developer License Benefits

+As part of working with us, Tri-State benefits from our existing developer licenses for premium plugins that will be part of your website.
+This represents significant cost savings and ensures you have access to professional-grade tools:

+**Included at No Additional Cost:**
+-   **Gravity Forms Pro** - Professional form management system (normally $259/year)
+-   **Advanced Custom Fields Pro** - Enhanced content management capabilities (normally $100/year)
+-   **WP Migrate** - Professional site migration and deployment tools (normally $149/year)
+-   **WP All Import/Export Pro** - Advanced data import and export functionality (normally $199/year)
+-   Additional professional plugins as needed for your project

+**Total Annual Savings**: $700+ in premium plugin licenses

+These developer licenses allow us to provide enterprise-level functionality while keeping your ongoing costs minimal.
+You benefit from professional tools without the individual license fees.

-### Third-Party Plugin Licenses
+### Additional Third-Party Plugin Considerations

-Modern websites often benefit from specialized plugins that add advanced functionality.
-These are developed by independent companies and may have annual license fees:
+While most functionality is covered by our developer licenses, there may occasionally be specialized plugins specific to your industry or unique requirements:

--   Typical costs range from $30-100 per plugin per year
+-   Costs typically range from $30-100 per plugin per year
 -   Licenses usually include updates and support
+-   We'll discuss any additional plugins with you before purchase
--   Initial purchase price is included in the project cost
+-   Initial purchase price would be included in the project cost
--   Renewal is optional but recommended for critical features
--   We'll discuss each plugin with you before purchase

-Examples might include:

--   Advanced form builders
--   SEO optimization tools
--   Security enhancements
--   Performance optimization plugins
--   Specialized content management tools